mikebway/gogql/README.md

 ```

 As you can see, the `Data` field is declared as an empty interface type.
 When issuing a query, clients of
-the package pass a reference to an instance of `gplclient.QueryResponse` with the `Data` field pointing to
+the package pass a reference to an instance of `gqlclient.QueryResponse` with the `Data` field pointing to
 to a custom structure type that they declare to match the response content that they expect to recieve.

 For the github API query shown above, the [`clientdemo/github.go`](/clientdemo/github.go) code builds up its